-Dallas Industrial Plant & Refinery Accident Attorney
+Dallas Industrial Plant & Refinery Accident Lawyer

 While all employees face some degree of risk on the job, industrial plant and refinery workers are among the most susceptible to work-related injuries and fatalities.
 Throughout Texas and the United States, thousands of industrial workers are severely injured and killed every year.
 While many plants and refineries do everything possible to protect their workers, others fail to enforce proper safety standards.